A hot week in August – one Hell of a time to replace a leaky flat roof on a music store.

 Bob’s new office is nice but his desk is still a huge mess… Ha!

 Bob now owns his building.
 The lake county Fair moved down the road and they are building a huge new shopping center across the street.
 They just finished paving a brand new 4 lane street in front of the store.

 Talk about luck.
 He couldn’t possibly have ended up in a better location.
 Good for him.

 The new store has a full parking lot now, with little guitar students strumming and blushing mothers waiting.

 Funny how things work out.

-It’s been over 4 years since the job ended.
+It’s been over 5 years since the job ended.
 I’m surprised we haven’t run in to each other at the gas station or around town.
-It’s sad….that we could let a bad storm come between a lifetime of friendship.
-After all the good times and things we’ve been through, it seems like this would have made us stronger as friends.
+It’s sad,….that we could let a bad storm come between a lifetime of friendship.
+After all the good times we’ve had, it seems like this would’ve made us stronger as friends.
 We made it through a difficult situation and finished the job as promised.
 In fact, it came out fantastic, all things considered.

 We should be laughing about this by now.